 But remember: SCOTUS’ decision isn’t final until it is published — which could likely happen in the next month or so.
 In the meantime, lawmakers could still pass legislation to codify Roe v.
 Wade (aka make it federal law).Learn more about what they could do here.

 In Sept.
 2021, Gov. Greg Abbott (R) signed a law that bans abortions after a fetal heartbeat is detected.
 No exceptions for cases of rape or incest.
-It also gives private citizens – not state officials – the power to enforce the abortion ban.
-Meaning people can sue abortion providers, friends, and family members who they believe violated the law or helped someone get an abortion (think: by providing financial assistance or driving someone to a clinic).
+It also gives private citizens — not state officials — the power to enforce the abortion ban.
+Meaning people can sue abortion providers, friends, and family members who they believe violated the law or helped someone get an abortion (Think: by providing financial assistance or driving someone to a clinic).
 And they can get at least $10,000 if they’re successful.
 Note: the patient getting an abortion can’t be sued.

 Since the law took effect, abortion providers have seen visitations plummet.
 And reports have shown the impact the law has had on women there: causing them to travel far out of state (like Oklahoma, previously) to get the procedure done.
 Or turn to abortion-inducing meds.
 One physician even publicly spoke out on why he violated the law.
 (Note: he has since been sued by two people, and neither of them live in Texas.)